joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

     var myFavoriteSong:String = songTitles[3];

-It’s possible to attempt to retrieve a value from an Array or Vector using an index where no element exists.
+It's possible to attempt to retrieve a value from an Array or Vector using an index where no element exists.
 In that case, an Array object returns the value undefined and a Vector throws a RangeError exception.